angela1C/Programming-and-Scripting-Project/README.md

 The boxplot proves to be a very useful plot for clearly showing the differences in the distributions of the measurements across the three iris species in the dataset.
 The Iris Setosa stands out from the other two classes as having much smaller petals.

 ---
-The Iris data set can be separated into three groups based on their known class or species of Iris plant.
+The Iris data set can be separated into three subset groups based on their known class or species of Iris plant.

 There are several ways of selecting data from the DataFrame which is detailed on  the [Indexing and selecting data](http://pandas.pydata.org/pandas-docs/stable/user_guide/indexing.html#indexing-and-selecting-data) section of the the pandas documentation.

-Columns can be selected by name using square brackets. `iris["Sepal_Length"]` will return the column 'Sepal_Length' of the `iris` DataFrame.
+Columns can be selected by name using square brackets.
+For example, `iris["Sepal_Length"]` will return the column 'Sepal_Length' of the `iris` DataFrame.
 A column of data can also be retrieved from the Iris DataFrame using dict-like notation or by attribute such as `iris.Petal_Width`.
 Index operators can be used to select a subset or rows and columns using the `loc` attribute for axis labels or `iloc` attribute for integers.
 An index into the dataframe can used to retrieve one or more columns, either with a single value or a sequence of values for the index.
-[Boolean Indexing](http://pandas.pydata.org/pandas-docs/stable/user_guide/indexing.html#boolean-index) can be used to select rows from the `iris` DataFrame by filtering the data for rows that correspond to a a particular class or species of the iris plant, for example:
+[Boolean Indexing](http://pandas.pydata.org/pandas-docs/stable/user_guide/indexing.html#boolean-index) can be used to select rows from the Iris DataFrame by filtering the data for rows that correspond to a a particular class or species of the iris plant, for example:

 ```python
       # select from the iris DataFrame only the rows where the Class equals the string "Iris-setosa"